DiegoRamalho/urlshortener/README.md

 ## Running with Docker

-To generate the image from docker via maven just run:
+To generate the image from docker by maven just run:

     mvn clean package docker:removeImage docker:build